Godfrey Mwakikagile: Books

 Mwakikagile's first book, Economic Development in Africa, was published in June 1999.
-He has written many books – 96 books listed on Goodreads – mostly about Africa during the post-colonial era.
+He has written many books that are mostly about Africa during the post-colonial era.

 His books are used in various academic disciplines up to the post-graduate level including doctoral studies.
 He has also written some books about the African diaspora, mainly Black America and the Afro-Caribbean region including Afro-Caribbean communities in Britain and the United States.
 His works on race relations include Shattered Dream: Race and Justice, Patrick Lyoya killed by the police: What did I do wrong?, Across The Colour Line in an American City, On the Banks of a River, In the Crucible of Identity and Reflections on Race Relations: A Personal Odyssey which is a comparative analysis between colonial Tanganyika and the United States in terms of race relations that also focuses on problems in race relations in the American context in contemporary times.

-Among other books he has written on race relations is Tragic Destiny (2025).
+Other books he has written on race relations include Tragic Destiny (2025), The Sixties in Africa and The United States: A Decade of Transformation (2026), and The Turbulent Decade: Africa and The United States, (2026).

-On Mwakikagile's writings on Afro-Caribbeans and their connection to Africa, Professor Erin C. MacLeod states in her book, Visions of Zion: Ethiopians and Rastafari in the Search for the Promised Land, New York University Press, 2014: “Tanzanian scholar Godfrey Mwakikagile postulates that the Rastafari connection with Ethiopia constitutes a denial of origins in West Africa and is a 'reflection of an inferiority complex on their part, refusing to identify themselves with typical black – 'Negro' – Africa and is a delusion and distortion of history and reality.'”
+On Mwakikagile's writings on Afro-Caribbeans and their connection to Africa, Professor Erin C. MacLeod states in her book, Visions of Zion: Ethiopians and Rastafari in the Search for the Promised Land, New York University Press, 2014: “Tanzanian scholar Godfrey Mwakikagile postulates that the Rastafari connection with Ethiopia constitutes a denial of origins in West Africa and is a 'reflection of an inferiority complex on their part, refusing to identify themselves with typical Black—'Negro'—Africa and is a delusion and distortion of history and reality."